milind-brahme/Ibkr-api-mcp/README.md

 A Model Context Protocol (MCP) server for Interactive Brokers (IBKR) that provides trading and market data capabilities through a standardized interface.

+## ⚠️ **CRITICAL WARNING - READ BEFORE USE** ⚠️

+**🚫 DO NOT USE THIS SOFTWARE FOR LIVE TRADING OR REAL MONEY TRANSACTIONS 🚫**

+This project is currently **WORK IN PROGRESS** and is intended for **EDUCATIONAL AND TESTING PURPOSES ONLY**.

+**RISKS AND DISCLAIMERS:**
+- This software is experimental and may contain bugs, errors, or unexpected behavior
+- Using this software with real trading accounts may result in **SIGNIFICANT FINANCIAL LOSSES**
+- The developers and contributors accept **NO RESPONSIBILITY** for any financial losses, damages, or consequences resulting from the use of this software
+- **YOU USE THIS SOFTWARE AT YOUR OWN RISK**
+- Always test with paper trading accounts or simulated environments only
+- Never provide real account credentials or enable live trading until the software is production-ready

+**By using this software, you acknowledge that you understand these risks and agree that you are solely responsible for any consequences of its use.**

+---

 ## Features

 ### Authentication